-Metrics is a tool you utilised to evaluate the health of an organisation.
-It lets you improve overall results and align your people with your organisation's objectives.
+Metrics are tools we utilise to evaluate the health of an organisation.
+It lets us improve overall results and align your people with your organisation's objectives.

-As your business grows, here's a summary of some common metrics you should track:
+As the business grows, here's a summary of some common metrics we should track:

 Core health metrics

 Team Health: Employee Happiness (Regular pulse check)